alinsjs/docs/guide/intro.md

 - Jsx: Alins uses jsx (a js syntax extension similar to html syntax, used to describe UI) to describe the UI, and has customized some special attributes and extended jsx syntax.

-- Responsiveness: Unlike the responsive features of other frameworks, Alins does not need to introduce any responsive APIs.
-The Alins compiler will track and mark responsive data during the compilation phase, and cooperate with the responsive design at runtime to enable the most fine-grained updates to Alins applications.
+- Responsiveness: Unlike the reactive features of other frameworks, Alins does not need to introduce any reactive APIs.
+The Alins compiler will track and mark reactive data during the compilation phase, and cooperate with the reactive design at runtime to enable the most fine-grained updates to Alins applications.
 The responsiveness of UI.

-Based on Alins' powerful compiler functions and runtime responsive design, developers can develop responsive applications using only the purest jsx, without introducing any responsive APIs or any unnecessary syntax that increases mental burden.
+Based on Alins' powerful compiler functions and runtime reactive design, developers can develop reactive applications using only the purest jsx, without introducing any reactive APIs or any unnecessary syntax that increases mental burden.
 And it has extremely high performance and extremely small packaging size.

 In addition, Alins does not use vdom.
-In addition, thanks to the fine-grained responsive binding, alins can reference the dom elements of the responsive data in the most fine-grained changes at the smallest cost.
+In addition, thanks to the fine-grained reactive binding, alins can reference the dom elements of the reactive data in the most fine-grained changes at the smallest cost.

 ## 2. Pure JS and JSX